Pathology Education Outreach

 Fellows assist in teaching and as external examiners at the University of Papua New Guinea.
 We also undertake teleconferenced microbiology tutorials and have major input into Infectious disease and microbiology projects.

-We need more Fellows to participate in teaching and assist in external examinations.
-The PNG College of Pathology was established in 2015 and have expressed interest in collaborating with the RCPA.
+We need more Fellows to participate in teaching and to assist in external examinations.
+The PNG College of Pathology was established in 2015 and they have expressed interest in collaborating with the RCPA.

 Work to build local microbiology laboratory capacity continues.
 Training and infection control workshops are on-going.
 Antibiotic workshops for pharmacists have been held and hospital wide point prevalence survey conducted.
-We continue to work with their scientists to improve skills, with a strong focus on quality control.
+We continue to work with the local scientists to improve skills, with a strong focus on quality control.

 A new Pacific Region Infectious Disease Association has been formed to focus on all aspects of infectious disease management - microbiology laboratory capacity building, management of infections, antimicrobial resistance and infection control.

 Vanuatu recently appointed its first fully qualified local pathologist.
 Currently, Vanuatu has a small laboratory in Port Vila that undertakes haematology and histopathology.
 Surgical specimens were previously sent to the Gold Coast Hospital in Australia due to lack of funding, and this has now stopped.
 The histopathology laboratory needs upgrading to make it fully functional.

 Like Vanuatu, Samoa and other South Pacific nations face similar problems.
 Their pathology laboratory services are under-resourced.
 Many countries, eg Solomon Islands, and Vanuatu, have only one consultant pathologist, whilst others like Samoa and Tonga have senior registrars and only intermittent consultant support.
 Other countries like Kiribati and Tuvalu have no trained medical pathologists at all and send all their specimens to Australia.